sourcegraph/handbook/content/departments/people-talent/people-ops/tools/internal-onboarding.md

 **Hiring Managers**

-Managers should work with Tech Ops so that new hires have the necessary tools by day one.
+Managers should work with Tech Ops so that new hires have access to the necessary tools prior day one.
 Once we assign them the onboarding checklist, they should inform the Onboarding team of any changes they'd like to make.
-Note that the week prior to start date we can only make minor tweaks, big changes should be asked for in advance.
+Note that big changes to the onboarding checklist need to be requested in advance.
+The onboarding team can only make minor tweaks during the week prior to start date.

 **Onboarding Buddy and Mentor**